SnowShock35/jei-integration/README.md

 - **Disabled** - The tooltip is not displayed.
 - **Enabled** - The tooltip is displayed all the time.
 - **On Shift** - The tooltip is only displayed while the user is holding the left or right shift key on the keyboard.
-- **On Debug** - The tooltip is only displayed while the `advancedItemTooltips` option is enabled (`F3+h`).
+- **On Debug** - The tooltip is only displayed while the `advancedItemTooltips` option is enabled (`f3+h`).
 - **On Shift & Debug** - The tooltip is only displayed while the previous two conditions are true (On Shift & On Debug).

 ## FAQ

 ### Can you make this for Minecraft version x?

-No. The versions available are the versions I support.
+JEI Integration supports Minecraft 1.10+ that Forge has support for.
+It will not support snapshots or older versions of the game e.g. 1.7.10.

+### Can you make JEI Integration for the Fabric mod loader?

+JEI Integration is, and always will, be made for Forge.

 ### Should I download your mod from other websites?

-No. CurseForge is the only place you will find official downloads for JEI Integration.
-DO NOT trust other download sites.
+JEI Integration downloads are only available on CurseForge.
+Downloads found elsewhere are not legitimate and are most likely dangerous to use.

 ### Can I use your mod in my modpack?